-This is your opportunity to see the whole of the by walking all around of it.
+That is your opportunity to see the whole of the by walking all around it.
 The walk can easily take up to 2 hours, depending on your rhythm and stamina.
-There are 2 small shops with refreshments along the walk wall, plus a couple of small restaurants.
+There are two small shops with refreshments along the walking wall, plus a couple of small restaurants.

-You will be on the actual fortification walls of the old city, so you will see everything to all directions.
+You will be on the actual fortification walls of the old city so that you will see everything in all directions.

 Cable Car of Dubrovnik

-One of the must things to do in your Dubrovnik holidays, despite being a bit expensive.
-You can take the cable car (around 150 kruna round trip ticket per person) and get to the top of Mount Srd.
+That is one of the things to do in your Dubrovnik holidays, despite being a bit expensive.
+You can take the cable car (around 150 kunas round trip ticket per person) and get to the top of Mount Srd.

-Yes, the view is really breathtaking and you can stay there as long as you like.
-You have 2 ways to get to the cable car tickets office and boarding area.
+Yes, the view is breathtaking, and you can stay there as long as you like.
+You have two ways to get to the cable car tickets office and boarding area.

 - From Pile or Ploče gates.
 A 12 minutes walk behind the city walls from pedestrian sidewalks.

-- From Strada (Stradun), towards Buža gate.
-Takes around 10 minutes.
-Walk up the stairs and after 1 minute you will get to the tickets office.
-It is closer but steps are steep and a lot.
+- From Strada (Stradun), towards Buža gate, it takes around 10 minutes.
+Walk up the stairs, and after 1 minute, you will get to the tickets office.
+It is closer, but the steps are steep and a lot.

-See this panoramic video of Dubrovnik from mountain top.
+See this panoramic video of Dubrovnik from the mountain top.

-As said (and seen) Dubrovnic is next to the sea.
-This means lots of beaches.
+As said (and seen), Dubrovnic is next to the sea.
+That means lots of beaches.
 Beaches here are mostly rocky, with some having pebbles.
-This doesn’t diminish their beauty though.
+That doesn’t diminish their beauty, though.

 People will “make a beach and a swim” out of nothing.
-This is a beach as seen from atop from the City Walls.
-Lots of people in Dubrovnik engage in diving from high rocks, water-polo and sea kayak.
+That is a beach as seen from atop from the City Walls.
+Lots of people in Dubrovnik engage in diving from high rocks, water-polo, and sea kayak.